My Teeth Don’t Hurt - How Do I Know I Have a Cavity?

 What is the structure of our tooth?

 The human tooth is comprised of layers.
 The outer and visible layer is called the tooth enamel.
 It is the strongest layer of the tooth, infect strongest structure in our body.
 After the enamel, it comes Dentin which lies just under the enamel.
-It is the second hardest layer of tooth but made up of porous tissues, it is the main body of the tooth and yellowish in color.
+It is the second hardest layer of tooth but made up of porous tissues, it is the main body of the tooth and yellowish in colour.
 Finally, the last inner most layer is the pulp of the tooth.
 It is where the nerves lie, which are directly connected to the brain.

 How does the cavity form?